 - radiation therapy

 Leukocytosis is the medical term used to describe a high WBC count.
-Conditions or illnesses that can trigger a high number include:
+This can be triggered by:

 - tumors in the bone marrow